 Fight sticks: Often used for retro gaming on classic game emulators, fight sticks are usually designed as a tabletop unit with controls that are familiar to anyone who has ever played classic arcade games.

 PC joysticks can connect to your computer in one of two ways.
 They can be wired (usually via USB) or wireless.
 This comes down to personal preference, but there are pros and cons to using either, such as whether you want to deal with cords or batteries.
-We go into more detail on this topic below.

 For wired PC joysticks, note the length of the device's cable, because some of these can be quite short (such as 5 feet).